postech-ami/3d-talking-head-av-guidance/README.md

 If you find this code useful for your work, please consider citing:

 ```
-@article{eungi2024enhancing,
+@inproceeding{eungi2024enhancing,
 	title={Enhancing Speech-Driven 3D Facial Animation with Audio-Visual Guidance from Lip Reading Expert},
-  author={EunGi, Han and Hyun-Bin, Oh and Sung-Bin, Kim and Etcheberry, Corentin Nivelet and Nam, Suekyeong and Joo, Janghoon and Oh, Tae-Hyun},
+	author={EunGi, Han and Hyun-Bin, Oh and Sung-Bin, Kim and Nivelet Etcheberry, Corentin and Nam, Suekyeong and Ju, Janghoon and Oh, Tae-Hyun},
-  journal={arXiv preprint arXiv:2407.01034},
+	booktitle={INTERSPEECH 2024},
 	year={2024}
 }
 ```

 ## Acknowledgement

-We heavily borrow the code from [FaceFormer]().
+We heavily borrow the code from [FaceFormer](https://github.com/EvelynFan/FaceFormer).
 We sincerely appreciate those authors.